stensmo/WiringPi.jl/README.md

 # WiringPi in Julia

+Raspberry Pi 5 support for GPIO, SPI, I2C (will also work on older models)

 **NOTE:** You must run Julia as root (or fiddle with permissions), to allow direct memory acces to GPIO.

 **NOTE:** More documentation can be found at  https://github.com/WiringPi/WiringPi/